tanducmai/myportfolio/content/posts/database-fundamentals.md

 A collection of potentially useful data that models **real-world** or **conceptual objects** and their **relationships**.

-- Objects/Entities like People, Items, Students, etc.
+- Objects/Entities like Person, Item, Staff, etc.
 - Relationships like Henry purchased an apple.
+- Real-word objects like Book and Student (*tangible*).
-- Conceptual like films and songs (*intangible*).
+- Conceptual like Course and Film (*intangible*).

 ### Database Management System

 A DBMS is software designed to store and manage collections of data across one or more databases.

-- It can handle large amounts of data (more than RAM can hold)
+- It can handle large amounts of data (more than RAM can hold).
-- It can share the data between various applications and users (web interfaces, desktop/console applications incl. command line via the DBMS!)
+- It can share the data between various applications and users (web interfaces, desktop/console applications include the command line via the DBMS).

 A DBMS ensures:
 - Data is persistent (can be retrieved once it is created).